uptonking/note4yaoo/lib-editor-prosemirror-docs.md

   - they can be treated as trees, using offsets into individual nodes,
   - or they can be treated as a flat sequence of tokens.
 - tree allows you to do things similar to what you'd do with the DOM
-  - interacting with single nodes, directly accessing child nodes using the child method and childCount, writing recursive functions that scan through a document
+  - interacting with single nodes, directly accessing child nodes using the `child` method and `childCount`, writing recursive functions that scan through a document(`descendants/nodesBetween`)
 - flat tokens are more useful when addressing a specific position in the document.
   - It allows any document position to be represented as an integer—the index in the token sequence.
   - These tokens don't actually exist as objects in memory—they are just a counting convention
   - but the document's tree shape, along with the fact that each node knows its size, is used to make by-position access cheap.
-- The token sequence, with positions
 - Each node has a `nodeSize` property that gives you the size of the entire node, and you can access `.content.size` to get the size of the node's content.
   - TextNode的`content`为空数组`[]`，文本内容保存在`text`属性中
 - Interpreting such position manually involves quite a lot of counting.
   - You can call `Node.resolve` to get a more descriptive data structure for a position.
   - This data structure will tell you what the parent node of the position is, what its offset into that parent is, what ancestors the parent has, and a few other things.
+- Take care to distinguish between child indices (as per `childCount`), document-wide positions, and node-local offsets.

-- Slices
+- Slices 测试索引
 - To handle things like copy-paste and drag-drop, it is necessary to be able to talk about a slice of document, i.e. the content between two positions.
 - The `Slice` data structure stores a fragment along with an open depth on both sides.
   - You can use the slice method on nodes to cut a slice out of a document.